jaanga/terrain-de3-64-95/readme.md

 The files in this repository correspond to TMS/Slippy Map zoom level 7.

-This repository contains 4,096 files contained in 32 folders of 128 files each.
+This repository contains 4,096 PNG heightmap files contained in 32 folders of 128 files each.

-This is the hhird of four repositories that in total contain all the required 128 folders.
+This is the third of four repositories that in total contain all the required 128 folders.

 ## Data Viewers